satyadeep0987/StudentManagment-DotNet-CSharp/README.md

 # StudentManagment-DotNet-CSharp
-Student Management Application in .Net,C# and SQLserver
+Student Management Application using .Net,C# and SQLserver